gerryd/cookbook/content/recipe/dishes/oven-baked-ribs.md

 # Rub

-You can use any spices you like for the rub, the list below is just to give you some inspiration.
-Other spices could be coriander seeds, celery salt, oregano, thyme, brown sugar, cayenne ... .
+You can use any spices you like for the rub, the list below is just to give you some inspiration; other spices could be coriander seeds, celery salt, oregano, thyme, brown sugar, cayenne, etc.

 The most efficient way would be to use a mortar and pestle, but any method by which you can crush and grind spices together should work.